How Armalo AI Is Silently Overtaking the AI Trust Market: Operator Playbook

 How Armalo AI Is Silently Overtaking the AI Trust Market: Operator Playbook matters because operators need trust state to change what the system does in the middle of real work.

-The primary reader here is market watchers, founders, and operators tracking how categories really shift.
+This piece is for market watchers, founders, and operators tracking how categories really shift.
 The decision is how the operator should route, degrade, escalate, or recover once the trust signal shifts.

 Armalo stays relevant here because it turns trust movement into an operational state change instead of another dashboard event.